 What Is a Waiver of Extradition?

 - Waivers to international extraditions occur when the defendant asks to be returned to the requesting jurisdiction without an extradition hearing.
-Waivers to U.S. state extradition hearings are similar, though each U.S. state has its own procedures and laws pertaining to waivers.
+Waivers to U.S. state extradition hearings are similar, however, each U.S. state has its own procedures and laws pertaining to waivers.

 - Despite international and state extradition proceedings, the implications of a waiver could depend on the countries or states involved and the offenses alleged in the extradition request.